Wesley-Fisher/rl_gym_exploration/README.md

 `post_episode_train(tape, scale_return)`

 * tape: a `tf.GradientTape` object.
 If a value is calculated in the function, then `tape.gradient(<variable>, self.trainable_variables)` can be called to calculate the gradients of the value with respect to model variables
-* scale_return: custom `lamda` function to scale returns, provided by a `Director`.
+* scale_return: custom `lambda` function to scale returns, provided by a `Director`.
 Takes a set of returns as a Tensor as an object, and returns a scaled version
 * Note: intended as a function to trigger any machine learning abilities of a model after each episode is finished